The most popular NBA logos and brands

 Charlotte Hornets

 The NBA basketball team Charlotte Hornets, founded in 1988 in Charlotte, North Carolina, has an interesting history.
-It bore this name from 1998 to 2004, which corresponded to its first emblem.
+It bore this name from 1998 to 2004, when it used its first emblem.
 In the following decades, the team changed its name to the Charlotte Bobcats, necessitating a complete identity change.
 But in 2014, it returned to the original version, a rendition that gained modernity, style, and some sophistication when the emblem was rendered in dark turquoise and deep blue.
 The updated brand’s character is a formidable alien hornet with sharp white wings.
 On his paws, he carries a sign with a two-level inscription, “Charlotte Hornets,” in a specially designed, non-standard font.
-Due to its quirkiness, this wordmark has ensured that the brand’s emblem is unique and easy to remember.
+Its quirkiness has ensured that the brand’s emblem is unique and easy to remember.

 Phoenix Suns

-In 2013, the Phoenix Suns basketball team from Phoenix, Arizona, unveiled its new logo based on the previous version.
+In 2013, the Phoenix Suns basketball team unveiled a new logo based on the previous one.
 A radically rethought color palette distinguishes it.
-The emblem, with a strict black-and-white color scheme and the orange ball as the accent, punches a black background with a light-orange hole shaped like a star, has become more attractive and memorable.
-The composition of the ball and the hole became a stylized reflection of the “shining sun,” which provided a strong accent, emphasizing what is most important to the brand in sports.
+The emblem, with a strict black-and-white color scheme and the orange ball as the accent, punches through a black background with a light-orange, star-shaped hole, making it more attractive and memorable.
+The composition of the ball and the hole became a stylized reflection of the “shining sun,” providing a strong accent that emphasizes what is most important to the brand in sports.
 The shape of the team’s emblem resembles a black-and-white geometric crest, setting the club apart from similar clubs that prefer bright colors and original designs.

 Washington Wizards